optimizing training in the home stretch

 Growing healthcare systems with ambitious expansion plans often face complex training and change management challenges as they transition to an enterprise way of thinking.
 Focusing on all of the details and desired success factors is challenging in these scenarios, and scaling your training program to account for hundreds of additional locations can seem insurmountable.

-A national leader in patient quality, a large, enterprise academic medical center in the Mid-Atlantic region was in the midst of a venture that would bring two additional community hospitals, two critical access hospitals, and hundreds of associated clinics live on Epic in a span of four months when they approached Bluetree in March of 2017.
+A national leader in patient quality, West Virginia University Medicine was in the midst of their “Butterfly Initiative”—a venture that would bring two additional community hospitals, two critical access hospitals, and dozens of associated clinics live on Epic in a span of four months—when they approached Bluetree in March of 2017.

 We’ve been successful in our previous expansion projects, but a tight timeline and a need for newer, more agile resources means we could use some mentoring and change management help.

-Bluetree’s first step was onboarding their new training manager and providing her with an introduction to all things Epic and healthcare system training programs.
-From there, we assessed overall training readiness for their rollouts.
-Through our discovery process, we identified gaps in the delivery model and plan which would have prevented successful delivery on such a massive scale.
+Bluetree’s first step was onboarding WVU’s new training manager and providing her with an introduction to all things Epic and healthcare system training programs.
+From there, we assessed WVU’s training readiness for their rollouts.
+Through our discovery process, we collaborated with WVU to identify opportunities to improve their delivery model and plan.

-Our partner was doubling the number of end users on their system and extending to two critical access hospital locations--an entirely new endeavor for an organization already operating with a lean training team.
+WVU was doubling the number of end users on their system and extending to two critical access hospitals -- an entirely new endeavor for their organization.

-Bluetree quickly analyzed and identified all associated gaps, determined and designed solutions, and collaborated with site leadership to prepare them to deliver training to all end users.
-This was done while being conscious of complex political tendencies that often arise amid Epic extension projects and unique needs at each of the four facilities.
+Working together, Bluetree and WVU quickly analyzed and identified all associated gaps, determined and designed solutions, and collaborated with site leadership to prepare them to deliver training to all end users.
+This was done while being conscious of the complex political environment that can often arise amid Epic extension projects given the unique needs at each facility.

-Our Training Solutions specialist communicated the expectations and processes for the Credentialed Trainer (CT) programs, created a course catalog, identified registration and reporting processes unique to each site, provided scheduling templates and guidance for each site, and verified curriculum and training environment readiness for site-specific workflows—all while continuing to coach and support the Training Manager as she gained confidence in leading the team.
+Our Training Solutions specialist coached and supported the Training Manager as she gained confidence to lead her team through this initiative while simultaneously learning the ins and outs of Epic training.
+We partnered with the WVU team to communicate the expectations and processes for the Credentialed Trainer (CT) programs, created a course catalog, identified registration and reporting processes unique to each site, provided scheduling templates and guidance for each site, and verified curriculum and training environment readiness for site-specific workflows.

-Our partner successfully credentialed nearly 100 individuals and trained all end users for the four go-lives.
+Over a period of four short months, WVU successfully credentialed nearly 100 individuals and trained all end users for the four go-lives.
 We also identified and addressed significant workflow concerns pre-go-live to allow for a seamless transition to Epic.
-All within four months.

-Bluetree further prepared our partner for long-term training success by forecasting future training staffing needs and developing a proposed organizational structure through our collection of key training metrics.
-We ended our engagement by building a roadmap for 2018, factoring in the projects and optimization efforts contributing to our partner’s reputation as a healthcare leader in the region.
+To ensure WVU’s long-term training success, we collaborated on future training staffing needs and suggested an organizational structure through our collection of key training metrics.
+We ended our engagement by building a roadmap for 2018, factoring in the projects and optimization efforts contributing to WVU’s reputation as a healthcare leader in the region.

-Bluetree managed to help make a complex, aggressive project more sustainable and conducive for an enterprise vision by optimizing and coordinating use across seven hospitals and hundreds of clinics.
-Through our proven change management expertise and Epic-specific mastery, Bluetree helped prop our partner up for a successful expansion project and a strong transition year in 2018.
+Bluetree collaborated with WVU to help make a complex, aggressive project more sustainable and conducive for an enterprise vision by optimizing and coordinating use across seven hospitals and hundreds of clinics.
+Through our proven change management expertise and Epic-specific mastery, Bluetree helped to lay the groundwork for a successful “Butterfly Initiative” and a strong transition year in 2018.